Ad1th1/Cybersecurity/To-do in spare time.md

+To practice:
   - TryHackme
   - picoCTF
   - pwn.college.dojo
   - hackthebox
   - crackmes.one
   - cryptohack

-- research papers
+Any and every CTF contest